swallan/junit-config/index.md

+See an error or outdated instructions on this page?
+[Submit an issue on github to let me know.](https://github.com/swallan/junit-config/issues/new)

 It can be difficult to get everything correctly on your machine.
 If it’s not working, don’t dwell on it and test on the servers for now.

 On this page there are instructions for several methods: